planetarium/mimir/README.md

 If you want to contribute to the Mimir project, please check the [Contributor guide](CONTRIBUTING.md).
 If you have suggestions or topics you'd like to discuss, please use the [Discussions](https://github.com/planetarium/mimir/discussions) section.

----

-Let me know if you need anything else!